libor-m/ngs-course/best_practice.rst

 your pipeline, you have to put ``head`` in front of the ``sort``, because otherwise sort has to process all the data before it gives out any output.

-I (Libor) do prefer the 'input first' syntax (``<file command | comm2 | comm3 >out``) which improves legibility, fits better the notion of the real world (garden hose) pipeline (input tap -> garden hose -> garden sprinkler), and when changing the input file names when reusing the pipeline, the names are easier to find.
+I (Libor) do prefer the 'input first' syntax (``<file command | comm2 | comm3
+>out``) which improves legibility, resembles the real world pipeline (garden hose, input tap -> garden hose -> garden sprinkler) more, and when changing the input file names when reusing the pipeline, the names are easier to find.

 Wrap your long pipelines on ``|`` - copy and paste to bash still works, because bash knows there has to be something after ``|`` at the end of the line.
 Only the last line has to be escaped with ``\``,